vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 Serving and Garnish
 : Coupe / nick and nora, up.
 Garnish with Luxardo cherry + lime twist.

+Riffs
+: - It seems widely recognized that it is better to go lower on Maraschino and up on gin for better balance: 1oz gin + 1/2oz Maraschino liqueur.

 ### Bee's Knees

 <figure class="content cocktail-spec">